 In 1985, the University committed itself to building a library that would support scholarship of the highest order, and it needed a librarian to spearhead that campaign.
 Roger Jacobs, then the Librarian of the U.S. Supreme Court, became the fifth Notre Dame law librarian.
 The fruits of his efforts and the University's investment are apparent.
-In the past ten years the library staff, library seating, and library shelf space have more than doubled.
+In the past sixteen years the library staff, library seating, and library shelf space have more than doubled.
 Total library physical area has increased by a third.
-The number of computer terminals has skyrocketed from two to forty.
-The law library collection, substantially augmented in 1990 by the acquisition of the Chicago Bar Association's library, now comprises 500,000 volumes.
-Conversion to the Library of Congress classification system is complete, and the collection is totally searchable through an online and web-based catalog.
+The number of computer workstations has skyrocketed from two to forty-nine.
+The law library collection, substantially augmented in 1990 by the acquisition of the Chicago Bar Association's library, now comprises 588,000 volumes.
+Conversion to the Library of Congress classification system is complete, and the collection is totally searchable through a webbased catalog.